mohammad-umar-16/mohammadumarportfolio/README.md

 - **Featured Work** — detailed case studies for flagship projects in an equal-sized grid.
 - **Live GitHub integration** — pulls public repos directly from the GitHub API, paginated 4 at a time.
 Each card shows a description extracted from the repo's actual README and a real language breakdown bar from the GitHub Languages API.
 - **Publications, Certifications, Education, Achievements, Experience, Skills** — all sourced from `src/data/content.js`.
-- **Contact** — email and phone as matching call-to-action buttons.
+- **Contact** — email and phone as matching call-to-action buttons, plus a direct message form.
 - **Error-isolated 3D scene** — a React error boundary wraps the 3D hero specifically, so a WebGL failure only removes the hero visual, not the rest of the page.

 ---